Marcella History, Family Crest & Coats of Arms

 Marcella Settlers in United States in the 20th Century

-- Antonio Marcella, aged 44, who emigrated to the United States from Pignatoro Maggiore, Italy, in 1907
+- Antonio Marcella, aged 44, who immigrated to the United States from Pignatoro Maggiore, Italy, in 1907

 - Bruno Marcella, aged 27, who landed in America from Italy, in 1910